Thousands without power as Storm Corrie sees fresh weather warnings issued

 It also warned that the double blow of Malik and Corrie could mean that some customers, particularly those in the rural Aberdeenshire area, may have to wait until the early part of next week before such issues can be resolved.

-Another man, aged 32, was killed in a fatal crash after the lorry he was driving became overturned by strong winds yesterday on the M74 in Scotland.
+Another man, aged 32, was killed in a fatal crash after the lorry he was driving was overturned by strong winds yesterday on the M74 in Scotland.

 As part of the Met’s weather warnings going into this evening, forecasters told residents in northern Scotland that “flying debris is likely and could lead to Injuries or danger to life”.
 They also said there may be some damage to trees and buildings, which could include tiles being blown from roofs.

-A residential street of Gateshead, in the northeast of England, saw just that yesterday when a house’s entire roof was torn off.
+A residential street in Gateshead, in the northeast of England, saw just that yesterday when a house’s entire roof was torn off.
 Images shared on social media show the devastation, with a mountain of debris blocking two homes on the street.

-“Storm Corrie will bring a spell of very windy weather later today and during Monday morning, particularly across northern parts of the UK,” the office said, adding: “Damaging winds are likely to lead to travel disruption in places.”
+“Storm Corrie will bring a spell of very windy weather later today and during Monday morning, particularly across northern parts of the UK,” the Met Office said, adding: “Damaging winds are likely to lead to travel disruption in places.”

 Additional reporting by PA